abstractmachine/head-media-design-oculus/08_gaze/readme.md

 (vimeo: 568883212 width:500vw height:500vw)

-For a recent class we taught together, Pierre Rossel adapted this gaze-detection approach to a simple series of scripts built with visual scripting: [VS Gaze Detector](https://github.com/prossel/VS-gaze-detector).
+For a recent class we taught together, Pierre Rossel adapted this gaze-detection approach into a simple series of scripts built with visual scripting: [VS Gaze Detector](https://github.com/prossel/VS-gaze-detector).
 We will now use these scripts to add gaze interactions to Unity.

 ### New Project
 In my Unity Hub, I've created a new 3D project named (highlight:orange text:`Gaze`) but you can call yours whatever you want.
 I'm using (highlight:cyan text:`Unity 2021.3`); if you are using another version of Unity, these instructions should still work fine as long as you are using at least `Unity 2021.1` or later.